Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Low melt PSF is classifiable under the Harmonized Tariff Schedule of the United States (HTSUS) subheading 5503.20.0015.
 Although the HTSUS subheading is provided for convenience and customs purposes, the written description of the scope of the order is dispositive.

-Commerce is conducting this review in accordance with section 751(a)(1)(B) and (2) of the Tariff Act of 1930, as amended (the Act).
-Export price and constructed export price are calculated in accordance with section 772 of the Act.
+Commerce is conducting this review in accordance with sections 751(a)(1)(B) and (2) of the Tariff Act of 1930, as amended (the Act).
+Export price is calculated in accordance with section 772 of the Act.
 NV is calculated in accordance with section 773 of the Act.

 For a full description of the methodology underlying our conclusions, see the Preliminary Decision Memorandum.
 The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
 ACCESS is available to registered users at https://access.trade.gov.
-In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at https://enforcement.trade .gov/frn/.
-The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.
+In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at https://enforcement.trade.gov/frn/.
 A list of the topics discussed in the Preliminary Decision Memorandum is attached as an appendix to this notice.

 Preliminary Results of the Review

-As a result of this review, we preliminarily determine that the following weighted-average dumping margin exists for TAK for the period February 1, 2018 through July 31, 2019:
+As a result of this review, we preliminarily determine that the following estimated weighted-average dumping margin exists for TAK for the period August 1, 2019, through July 31, 2020:

 Disclosure and Public Comment

 Commerce intends to disclose the calculations performed in connection with these preliminary results to interested parties within five days after the date of publication of this notice.

 Interested parties may submit case briefs to Commerce no later than 30 days after the date of publication of this notice.